chakra-ui/panda/website/pages/docs/migration/stitches.md

 > **Disclaimer:** This isn't about comparing which one is best.
 Panda and Stitches are two different CSS-in-JS solutions with design decisions.

-Here are some similarities and differences between the two libraries.
+Here are some similarities between the two libraries.

 - Panda uses the object literal syntax to define styles.
 It also supports the shorthand syntax for the `margin` and `padding` properties.
 - Panda supports the `variants`, `defaultVariants` and `compoundVariants` APIs.
+- Panda supports design tokens and themes.
 - Panda supports all the variants of nested selectors (attribute, class, pseudo, descendant, child, sibling selectors and more).
 It also requires the use of the `&` to chain selectors.

 ## css function